Your guide to spring cleaning

 Before you get started, have a think about what tools you'll need for each room and get them all ready to go.
 Some cleaning tools you might need include:

-Get motivated and make the job more enjoyable with some good tunes – turn on the radio or put on your headphones and get in the zone.
+Motivation is important, too, so make the job more enjoyable with some good tunes – turn on the radio or put on your headphones and get in the zone.

 - Clean your fridge.
 Give the inside and outside a good clean, following the tips in our fridge maintenance guide (or if you find yourself thinking it's time to look for a new fridge, check out our latest fridge reviews).

 - Clean your oven.
 If you have a pyrolytic oven, cleaning it will be a breeze.
 If your oven has catalytic liners it'll still do a lot of the grunt work for you.
 If your oven boasts neither of these features, you'll probably need to buy an oven cleaner to get the job done.
 We offer more instructions on how to clean different kinds of ovens in our oven cleaning and maintenance guide.
 How easy an oven is to clean plays a big part in the ease of use scores in our ovens reviews.

 - Clean your cooktop.
 It's best to do this regularly, but if you've let grease and grime build up, our cooktop cleaning guide will give you some helpful tips.
 If it's time for an upgrade and ease of cleaning is important to you, you'll find induction cooktops and ceramic cooktops easier to clean than gas cooktops; some gas cooktops are easier to clean than others.